ImageMagick/Usage-Markdown/canvas/index.md

 A very useful but harder to generate gradient is a polar angle gradient.

 The exact form of this gradient depends on if the gradient should be centered on an even sized image, or an odd sized image.
-For example an [Arc Distort](../distorts/#arc) can be used to generate images with a even number of pixel dimensions, 76 pixels in this case.
+For example an [Arc Distort](../distorts/#arc) can be used to generate images with an even number of pixel dimensions, 76 pixels in this case.

 ~~~
 convert -size 1x1000 gradient: -rotate 90 \